-Cute little Apple Hand Pies that are easy to make and wicked adorable.
+These cute little Apple Hand Pies are easy to make and wicked adorable.
 They are perfect for Thanksgiving!

 - Demerara sugar for finishing if desired